Adwaith-Rajesh/Pwython/README.md

 ### Usage
 You can use pwython exaclty as you would use python, just replace `python` with `python -m pwython`.
 For example:

-This is how you would run your python code the "traditional" way
+This is how you would run your python code the "traditional" way:

 ```
 python main.py